Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 No list of top Korean learning apps would be complete without Duolingo.
 It is the most well-known language education program.
 And that is the only reason I’ve included it in this list.

-Duolingo is fun to use and pretty interactive with lots of engagement.
+Duolingo is fun to use and pretty interactive, with lots of engagement.
 Most people are drawn to it because of its “gamification,” “free,” and “popularity.”

 Through 5 units and many bite-sized lessons, you can learn the alphabet, vocabulary, and everyday phrases.
-There is also a wide range of voices and sentences to help you learn the basics of the language.
+There is also a wide range of voices and sentences to help you understand the basics of the language.

 You can check out my full Duolingo app review.